 If you are using Ubuntu the easiest way is to use my PPA to install the packaged version.
 Detailed instructions are here.

 You can also compile and install from the source code.
 Detailed instructions are available here.

 All testing and deployed systems I maintain are using current master version of MythTV but it should work with 30.x and 29.x since it mainly uses the Services API but that is untested by me.

 Currently the minimum version is Qt 5.9.5 which is what is used by the current Ubuntu LTS 18.04 release.
 More recent versions have better QML and WebEngine support so use those if you can.
 I'm currently using QT 5.12.4 on 19.10 Eoan.

 Which versions of Ubuntu do you support?

-The PPA has packages for Bionic, Disco and Eoan.
+The PPA has packages for Bionic, Focal, Groovy and Hirsute.

-I will try to support the latest LTS release (currently 18.04 Bionic), the latest
+I will try to support the latest LTS release (currently 20.04 Focal), the latest

-release (currently 19.10 Eoan) and any release in between still supported by the Launch Pad build system (currently Disco 19.04).
+release (currently 21.04 Hirsute) and any release still supported by the Launch Pad build system (currently Bionic 18.04 and 20.10 Groovy).
 When the next release gets closer I will start building packages for that but personally I normally wait a couple of weeks after the release to update and test it.

 The YouTube webcams or videos are failing to play after upgrading Ubuntu to new version